dolittle-obsolete/ToDolittle/readme.md

 c:\> choco install mongodb
 ```

-To run MongoDB on Windows after installing it with `Chocolatey` you need to create a data directory, the default is `c:\data\db`.
+To run MongoDB on Windows after installing it with `Chocolatey` you need to create
-Once this is done you can simply run the MongoDB daemon, which should be located in `c:\Program Files\MongoDB\Server\X.X\bin\mongod.exe`,
+a data directory, the default is `c:\data\db`.Once this is done you can simply run
+the MongoDB daemon, which should be located in `c:\Program Files\MongoDB\Server\X.X\bin\mongod.exe`,
 where X.X is the version e.g. **3.6**.

-Once the database server is running you can use tools like [MongoDB Compass](https://www.mongodb.com/products/compass) or [Studio 3T](https://studio3t.com)
+Once the database server is running you can use tools like [MongoDB Compass](https://www.mongodb.com/products/compass)
-to connect to the server and verify everything is running.
+or [Studio 3T](https://studio3t.com) to connect to the server and verify everything is running.

 Read more about the package [here](https://chocolatey.org/packages/mongodb).